Skip to main content

 Light and Humans

 The programme begins with the course in Light and Humans, where students explore the relationship between light and humans, which is mediated by physical space.
 Knowledge related to light qualities, cultural and human aspects, light sources and materials is combined with the experience of the design process.
-After the course, you can develop a complete solution for a lighting design proposal, following the design method developed at the division.
+After this course, you can develop a complete site-specific solution for a lighting design proposal, following a design method with social and human aspects considerations at hand.

 Light and Space – outdoor